Nebula-Finance/nebula-synthetics-v1/README.md

 - Buy all the tokens in one transaction

 ## NGI
-The first token we created is Nebula Genesis Index, backed by 74% wBTC and 26% wETH.
+The first token we created is Nebula Genesis Index, backed by 74% WBTC and 26% WETH.
 It will be available on Polygon.

 ### Protocols used:
 - Curve